now-examples/basics/aurelia-node/README.md

-# Aurela with a Node.js API
+# Aurelia with a Node.js API

 This example shows a [Aurelia](https://aurelia.io/) project (located in `package.json`) powered by a Node.js API.